dc25/sysblob.github.io/_posts/2023-09-05-cloud-init.md

 comments: true
 ---

-One of the immediate burning questions I had when I began spinning up virtual machines was how can I automate more of this manual installation of the operating system?
+One of the immediate burning questions I had when I began spinning up virtual machines was how can I automate more of the manual installation of the operating system?
+Clicking the same mundane options for every new VM is boring.
 I'd heard about cloud-init and seen it working in the background on some of my AWS EC2 instances or on my Ubuntu servers but couldn't quite put all the pieces together.
+What is cloud-init?
+What are cloud-ready images?
 Eventually, when I got into enterprise automation, spinning up new VMs fast and efficiently became a necessity.
-This forced me to sit down and learn quite a bit so I could built my perfect image.
+This forced me to sit down and learn quite a bit so I could build my perfect image.
 Let's take a look at cloud-init.

 ## What is cloud-init?